Burmese phonology

-The phonology of Burmese is fairly typical of a Southeast Asian language, involving phonemic tone or register, a contrast between major and minor syllables, and strict limitations on consonant clusters.
+The phonology of Burmese is fairly typical of a Southeast Asian language with an extended English phonology, involving phonemic tone or register, a contrast between major and minor syllables, and strict limitations on consonant clusters.

 Consonants

 Burmese has 34 consonant phonemes.
 Stops and affricates make a three-way contrast with voiced, voiceless, and voiceless aspirated.
 A two-way voicing contrast is also present with nasals and all approximants except for /j/.